What is inventory planning?

 SOS Inventory is a specialized inventory management and manufacturing solution designed exclusively for SMEs.
 It is simple-to-use and easy-to-implement.
 It can be installed in as little as 3 to 6 weeks (see case studies).
 It is designed to integrate seamlessly with QuickBooks, the world’s leading SME financial accounting system.

 SOS Inventory provides the visibility needed for more accurate forecasts, analysis, and planning.
 When each member of your team is working from the same data sanity will return.
 How many do we have in stock is a number and not a guess.
 Inventory levels are optimized, inventory counts are accurate, and costs are consistent from one workstation to another.
 Historical data from previous seasons is available to help provide valuable insight to future demand.
+Your inventory management planning software should bring greater awareness of product performance and how money is spent.

 The Benefits of Inventory Planning and Control